pabloprd/quick_gene_expression_analysis/README.md

 # R35 Moore Nanostring Analysis Functions

-This is an R package that is created for ease of use for pairwise and multiple differential pairwise gene expression.
+This is a simple and specific R package that is created for ease of use for pairwise and multiple differential pairwise gene expression.
 It streamlines a lot of code into functions so your R code is neater and easier to read.
 This package specifically only uses limma for pairwise and multiple differential pairwise gene expression.
 There are also some plotting functions